rust-lang/rfcs/text/3537-msrv-resolver.md

 Those flags will also be added to `cargo generate-lockfile`

+## Syncing `Cargo.toml` to `Cargo.lock` on any Cargo command

+In addition to the `cargo update` output to report when things are held back (both MSRV and semver), We can attempt to have resolves to call out the new dependency versions that were held back from MSRV or semver.
+Whether we do this and how much will be subject to factors like noisy output, performance, etc.

+Implementation ideas...

+We then do a depth-first diff of the trees, stopping and reporting on the first different node.
+This would let us report on any command that changes the way the tree is resolved (from explicit changes with `cargo update` to `cargo build` syncing `Cargo.toml` changes to `Cargo.lock`).
+We'd likely want to limit the output to only the sub-tree that changed.
+If there wasn't previously a `Cargo.lock`, this would mean everything.

+We could either always do the second resolve or only do the second resolve if the resolver changed anything, whichever is faster.

+Its unknown whether making the inputs available for multiple resolves would have a performance impact.

+While a no-change resolve is fast, if this negatively impacts it enough, we could explore hashing the resolve inputs and storing that in the lockfile, allowing us to detect if the inputs have changed and only resolving then.

 ## `cargo add`

 `cargo add <pkg>` (no version) will pick a version requirement that is low